berkeley-cs61as/markdown-courseware/textbook/chapter08 1 - Functions and Primitive Data/section08 Procedures as Black-Box Abstractions.md

     		(< total (square (next-guess))))
     	(if (good-enough?)
     		guess
-    (largest-square total (next-guess))))  </pre></code>
+    (largest-square total (next-guess))))  </code></pre>

 How do you keep track of what is available to a function and what is not?
 We will spend a lot of time on this in Unit 3.
 When a function defined inside another function, the one inside has access to variables and parameters of the outer function.
 Because `next-guess` is defined inside `largest-square`, `next-guess` has access to `largest-square`'s parameters, `total` and `guess`.

 If you find a mnemonic helpful, consider the outer function as a parent and the inner function as a baby.
-A parent may lend the baby their stuff (like a handphone) but the baby won't let the parents to take away his toys
+A parent may lend the baby their stuff (such as a cellphone) but the baby won't let the parents to take away his toys

 ![](http://4.bp.blogspot.com/-yfy4u4_1Wb4/TxbQrWKytMI/AAAAAAAAIxs/Hi9b9LWDPGY/
 s400/cute-baby-playing-handphone-448x336.jpg) ![](http://kidsbesttoys.net/wp-